gwyllo/acadia/README.md

 ### Morning
 * Overview of the project
 * Intro lecture from CN + GJ
-* Intro lecture from Ben- very brief overview of what a neural network is
+* Intro lecture from Ben - very brief overview of what a neural network is

-* Provisioning VMs with Paperspace
+* Setup: Creating accounts and Provisioning VMs with Paperspace

 * Intro to bash
+** sub list
 * Intro to python
 * Intro to tweepy